bjoernalbers/ansible-role-gollum/README.md

     bind: tcp://127.0.0.1:4567
 ```

-Of course you can overwrite that with custom settings.
+But of course you can overwrite that.
 Here's a full example:

 ```yaml